As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Evening Primrose carrier oil contains high levels of nourishing fatty acids.
 It penetrates deeply into the skin, nourishing and soothing from within.
 It is one of the best carrier oils to use in creams and lotions formulated for very dry or mature skin

-Grapeseed Oil
+8. Grapeseed Oil

-Considered an all-purpose oil, grapeseed oil has a light aroma that is partly nutty, partly sweet.
+Considered an all-purpose oil, grapeseed carrier oil has a light aroma that is partly nutty, and partly sweet.
 A benefit of this carrier oil is that it helps control sebum production and can help prevent acne.

-Olive Oil
+10. Olive Oil

+Olive oil is a nourishing and regenerative carrier oil that can be added to other carrier oil blends for enhanced benefits.
 Its high vitamin and mineral content works great to nourish dry hair and boost hair growth.

 Also, olive oil has a strong odor.
 This can interfere with the aroma of the essential oils used, which is why it isn’t commonly used when making perfumes or skin and bath care products.